ankraft/ACME-oneM2M-CSE/docs/Development.md

 The names of the *argparse* variables can be used here, and you may provide all or only some of the arguments.
 Please note that you need to keep or copy the `import` and `sys.path` statements at the top of that file.

-<a name="developing_nodes_aes"></a>
-## Developing Nodes and AEs

-You can develop your own components that technically run inside the CSE themselves by following the pattern of those two components:

-- Implement a class with either *AEBase* or *NodeBase* as a base class.
-This will create an &lt;AE> or &lt;node> resource for you.
--  Implement a worker method and start it in the *\_\_init\_\_()* method.
-This method is called regularly in the background.
-This worker method can implement the main functionality of the &lt;AE> or &lt;node>.
--  Implement a *shutdown()* method that is called when the CSE shuts down.
--  Add your new component to the following methods in [acme/CSE.py](../acme/CSE.py):
-	-  *startApps()*: starting your component.
-	-  *stopApps()*: shutting down your component.

-There are more helper methods provided by the common *AppBase* and *AEBase* base classes, e.g. to send requests to the CSE via Mca, store AE data persistently etc.

 <a name="test_cases"></a>
 ## Running Test Cases